robmoffat/open-source-readiness/docs/osr-resources/open-source-finance-projects.md

 The original Python bindings included with TA-Lib use [SWIG](http://swig.org) which unfortunately are difficult to install and aren't as efficient as they could be.
 Therefore this project uses [Cython](https://cython.org) and [Numpy](https://numpy.org) to efficiently and cleanly bind to TA-Lib -- producing results 2-4 times faster than the SWIG interface.

 Check out TA-Lib here ... https://github.com/mrjbq7/ta-lib

+### Alpha Vantage

+Alpha Vantage delivers a free API for real time financial data and most used finance indicators in a simple json or pandas format.

+This module implements a python interface to the free API provided by [Alpha Vantage](https://www.alphavantage.co/).
+It requires a free API key, that can be requested from http://www.alphavantage.co/support/#api-key.
+You can have a look at all the API calls available in their [API documentation](https://www.alphavantage.co/documentation/).

+Check out Alpha Vantage here ... https://github.com/RomelTorres/alpha_vantage